-In these groups you can discuss all the topics that interest you in German.
-Try to ask a lot of questions, use as much vocabulary as you can, listen to the others carefully and write down new words and phrases, that way you will use all your senses effectively.
+In these groups you can discuss everything and anything in German as early as level A2+.
+Ask a lot of questions, use as much vocabulary as you can, listen to the others carefully and write down new words and phrases, that way you will use all your senses effectively.

-It is also a great opportunity to make friends with German speakers or others learning to speak German with whom you can (and should) compare notes, exchange ideas and talk about things that you have learnt in regular German courses.
+It is also a great opportunity to make friends with German speakers or others learning German with whom you can (and should) compare notes, exchange ideas and talk about things you have learnt in your regular German courses.

 And check out this funny blog about life and Learning German in Vienna: https://austrianadaptation.com/vienna/